A woman who was acting as a surrogate for a family died while giving birth

 (CNN)A mother of two who was acting as a surrogate for another family, died during childbirth, according to a GoFundMe created to help the family.

-Michelle Reaves, described as a "mama, wifey and beautiful soul," passed away this week due to complications while giving birth.
+Michelle Reaves, described as a "mama, wifey and beautiful soul," passed away last week due to complications while giving birth.

 "Although the baby made it out safe, Michelle did not," according to the page.